mautic/mautic-documentation/pages/01.Home/02.Contributing/01.Style Guide/docs.en.md

 ### Images

-Images should be placed in the media subfolders in the different sections of this repository.
+Images should be placed in the same folder as the page they are used on.
+The image should be added to Git as a file to be included in the repository, not uploaded to Github and hosted by Github.

 Link format: